 Short Trips Under 300 Miles

-A 200 mile trip at 28 MPG needs about 7.1 gallons, costing roughly $24.85 at an example price of $3.50 per gallon.
-Most vehicles complete this distance on a single tank, so fuel stops are optional rather than necessary for most cars.
+A 200-mile trip at 28 MPG requires about 7.1 gallons, costing roughly $24.85 at an example price of $3.50 per gallon.
+Most vehicles complete this distance on a single tank, so fuel stops are optional rather than necessary.

 Medium Trips 300 to 800 Miles